 Surgery after Pregnancy

-Some patients are unhappy with their abdominal stretch marks, as well as the skin laxity in the abdomen after pregnancy and opt for a tummy tuck.
+Some patients are unhappy with their abdominal stretch marks, as well as the skin laxity in the abdomen after pregnancy, and opt for a tummy tuck.
 This type of plastic surgery involves removing the extra skin and tightening up the abdominal muscles surgically.
-This invasive surgical procedure requires a board certified plastic surgeon under general anesthesia with a significant amount of downtime.
+This invasive surgical procedure requires a board-certified plastic surgeon under general anesthesia with a significant amount of downtime.

 How long does the stretch mark procedure take to perform?

 What is necessary to pre-and post-treatment for stretch mark removal?

+Do stretch mark removal creams work?
 What Home Remedies Exist to treat Stretch Marks?

-There are many different home remedies, stretch mark creams, and over the counter lotions and moisturizers for stretch mark removal.
+There are many different home remedies, stretch mark creams and over-the-counter lotions, and moisturizers for stretch mark removal.
 The following are some popular stretch mark creams:

 - Aloe Vera moisturizer

 - Hyaluronic Acid is a wonderful source of collagen and helps with stretch mark removal.

 While these home remedies have been said to help, the most successful stretch mark removal options are with these advanced laser treatments.